hwanglab/HE_IHC_HN_analysis/README.md

-1. The Jupyter notebook named KM_plots_paper_submission.ipynb produces all the plots required for the paper.\
+1. The Jupyter notebook named KM_plots_paper_submission.ipynb produces all the plots required for the paper.<br>
-2. plot-cox.R produce Figure 4 in the manuscript.\
+2. plot-cox.R produce Figure 4 in the manuscript.<br>
 The registration codes for the H&E and IHC images can be foung in [https://github.com/hwanglab/WSI_registration.git]\